The Highest Paid PSL Coaches in 2020

 Their job is to manage and inspire the team, bring in more trophies and many more expectation from the owners.

 The ABSA premier league has over the years announced some of the most expensive players and coaches during transfer window every season.

 The media around the world have been publishing these figures and none of the club owners or managers could come forward to confirm them.

-It is sometimes difficult to calculate the worth of PSL coaches, as we have seen in many years back, some club managers come in and change things for the best or worst.
+It is sometimes difficult to calculate the worth of PSL coaches, as we have seen in the past, some club managers come in and change things for the best or worst.

-You will learn more about these coach and player wages during a transfer window in any PSL season.
+You will learn more about these coaches and player wages during a transfer window in any PSL season.

 1. Pitso Mosimane (+- R821 000pm)

 Pitso has recently won the league cup for 2017/2018 season with Sundowns.

 Mamelodi Sundowns FC coach that have won the PSL more than once, won the CAF Champions League 2016.

 He also won Africa's Super Cup with Sundowns.

 His package obviously come with a wide range of benefits, come on let's face it, this is Sundowns, the most richest club in the country.